microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Continue" class="anchor"></a>:leftwards_arrow_with_hook: Continue Request

 The request resumes execution of all threads.
-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests') setting the 'singleThread' argument to true resumes only the specified thread.
+If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true resumes only the specified thread.
 If not all threads were resumed, the 'allThreadsContinued' attribute of the response must be set to false.

 ```typescript
 interface ContinueRequest extends Request {